Three Things I've Learned About Bayes' Rule| 887 words

 I once read a story about someone (let’s call them Jane) trying to determine whether two people were courting.
 Jane observed the pair both going to a museum and having dinner.
 Jane estimated the prior odds that these people were courting at 1:20 and the odds ratios of “going to a museum” and “having dinner” to both be 10:1, arriving at a posterior of 100:20, or 5:1.
 The pair turned out to be siblings.

-In theory, it is not a mistake to assign high probability to a given false statement; it does suggest, however, that a mistake was made.
-Jane made a mistake in reasoning — subtle, but damning.
-The first odds ratio Jane estimated was for “the pair went to a museum”.
-The second Jane estimated should not have been for “the pair went to dinner”; it should have been for “the pair went to dinner, given that they had already gone to the museum”.
-The mistake Jane made was forgetting to properly condition when considering dependent pieces of evidence.
+In theory, it is not a mistake to assign a high probability to a given false statement; it does suggest, however, that a mistake was made.
+Jane made a mistake in reasoning — subtle but damning.
+The first odds ratio Jane estimated was for “the pair went to a museum.”
+The second ratio Jane estimated should not have been for “the pair went to dinner”; it should have been for “the pair went to dinner, given that they had already gone to the museum.”
+The mistake Jane made was forgetting to condition when considering dependent pieces of evidence properly.

 Here’s a verbal explanation of why this makes sense.
-Seeing the pair at a museum tells you “the pair have some sort of relationship”.
-Most people do not have some sort of relationship, so this strongly affects the probability that the pair are courting.
-However, seeing the pair having dinner only tells you type of relationship the pair has is one that involves dining together.
+Seeing the pair at a museum tells you “the pair have some relationship.”
+Most people do not have any relationship, which strongly affects the probability that the pair is courting.
+However, seeing the pair having dinner only tells you the type of relationship the pair has involves dining together.
 Many relationships involve dining together, so this is only mildly suggestive of courtship.
-The mistake Jane made was seeing the pair at dinner and “finding out” that the pair were in a relationship a second time.
+Jane’s mistake was seeing the pair at dinner and “finding out” that the pair were in a relationship a second time.